Does Participating in Sports Build Character in Children?

 - Reward and reinforce good sportsmanship.
 Always praise or reward good sportsmanship when you see it in your child.

 And if you’re not directly involved in coaching your child’s team, be sure to find a team or institution where the values listed above are actively fostered.

 In closing then, to use Joseph Doty’s words, “sport does not build character.
-Character can be taught and learned in a sports setting.
-A sport experience can build character, but only if the environment is structured, and a stated and planned goal is to develop character”.
+The character can be taught and learned in a sports setting.
+Yes, participating in sports build character, but only if the environment is structured, and a stated and planned goal is to develop character”.

 Not only should this benefit your child in terms of gaining valuable life skills, but being active in sports should also benefit their physical and mental health as well.

-- The Strategies for Character Building through Sports Participation, Scientific journal, Mar 01, 2012 ,
+- The Strategies for Character Building through Sports Participation, Scientific journal ,

-- How can character be built through sports?, Online publication, Jun 28, 2010 ,
+- How can character be built through sports?, Online publication ,

-- What Type of Character Do Athletes Possess?, Scientific journal, Mar 08, 2004 ,
+- What Type of Character Do Athletes Possess?, Scientific journal ,